Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/schedule.md

 You will find all the lecture notes in this [Jupyter Book](https://machine-learning-in-glaciology-workshop.github.io/Lecture-materials/README.html).
 If you wish to suggest any changes (any typo corrections or improvements are welcome!), you can do so in the following [GitHub repository](https://github.com/Machine-Learning-in-Glaciology-Workshop/Instructor-notes).

-## Monday Lectures

-Monday will begin with lectures on the following topics:

 # [ Modelling ] Jordi Bolibar - [Physics-based machine learning for glacier modelling](https://github.com/Machine-Learning-in-Glaciology-Workshop/ML_for_Glacier_Modelling)

 [The presentation](https://github.com/Machine-Learning-in-Glaciology-Workshop/Mass_Balance_ML_modelling/raw/main/Presentation_PhysicsBased_ML_Glaciology.pptx)